Bryson-Palmer/Employee-Password-Generator/README.md

 ## User Story

-AS AN employee with access to sensitive data
+As an employee with access to sensitive data </br>
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+I want to randomly generate a password that meets certain criteria </br>
+SO that I can create a strong password that provides greater security

 ## Page Navigation Links